Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: Conclusions

 \section{Conclusions}

-In this paper, we introduced \benchmarkname{} (\benchmarkacron{}), a novel benchmark composed of two targeted test suites specifically designed to address the limitations of current evaluation systems for prompt-based class-agnostic counting (CAC).
+In this paper, we introduced \benchmarkname{} (\benchmarkacron{}), a novel benchmark composed of two targeted test suites specifically designed to address the limitations of current evaluation systems for prompt-based CAC.

-Our evaluation of several recent state-of-the-art CAC methods revealed significant performance gaps, particularly in the models’ ability to handle negative and multi-class scenarios.
+Our evaluation of several recent state-of-the-art CAC methods revealed significant performance gaps, particularly in the ability of the models to handle negative and multi-class scenarios.
 While two-stage models like DAVE generally outperformed one-stage models on the negative test, they still exhibited notable weaknesses, particularly in the mosaic test, where they sometimes struggled with false positives from the negative images.

 These findings suggest that SOTA models, despite their success on standard metrics, require more careful designs and better training procedures to improve their understanding of textual prompts.
 We hope \benchmarkacron{} provides a foundation for a more comprehensive evaluation and opens the door for developing more robust methods in the near future.